 Short summary name: "Affluent Multilingual Families"

 The neighborhood in focus has a unique set of characteristics that sets it apart from the national average in various ways.
-In terms of demographics, the area has a notably higher concentration of male and female children aged 5 to 17 years, while the number of young adults aged 20 to 29 years is significantly lower than the national average.
+In terms of demographics, the area has a notably higher concentration of male and female children aged 5 to 17 years, while the number of young adults is significantly lower than the national average.
 The neighborhood has a strong presence of middle-aged residents, with a high proportion of males and females aged 40 to 59 years.
 The elderly population, particularly those aged 80 years and above, is considerably lower than the national average.

 In terms of ethnicity, the neighborhood has an exceptionally high Asian population and a lower-than-average number of Black or African American, American Indian and Alaska Native, and Hispanic or Latino residents.
-The prevalence of multilingualism in the neighborhood is apparent, with a particularly high number of teenagers and adults who speak Asian and Pacific Island languages and other Indo-European languages.
+The prevalence of multilingualism in the neighborhood is apparent, with a particularly high number of teenagers,adults and seniors who speak Asian and Pacific Island languages and other Indo-European languages.

 The neighborhood boasts a high proportion of married couple families, and there is a significant number of households with biological and adopted children.
 The area has an exceptionally low percentage of single-person households, as well as those living in group quarters or with same-sex spouses.